Learn about is LP gas heavier than air, is LPG heavier than air, is LPG gas heavier than air, liquefied petroleum gas density, and LPG gas density

 ¹STP – Standard Temperature and Pressure – is defined as 0°C (32°F) and 1 atm (14.7 psia or 0 psig)

-In the event of an LPG gas leak, it is important to remember that LPG is heavier than air.
+In the event of an LPG gas leak, it is important to remember that LPG is heavier than air (LPG gas is heavier than air).

-Leaking gas will settle to the lowest point, including basements and under houses.
+Leaking gas will settle to the lowest point, including basements and under houses, as a result of the higher liquefied petroleum gas density.

 Pits and drains are also obvious collection points.